By Wade Ellett, Let’s move Quad Cities Outdoor Blogger

 3. Ice skating

 Check out Frozen Landing Ice Rink in Bettendorf.
 The rink is open to everyone, regardless of skill level or age, and skates are available to rent for $2.00.
-Hours vary according to the weather, so check here and call ahead to ensure the rink is open.
+Hours vary according to the weather, so call ahead to make sure it’s open: 563-549-0587.

 Ice skating is also available at Riverside Park Lagoon in Moline and Vander Veer Park Lagoon in Davenport.
 You’ll have to provide your own skates.

 Be sure to check the posted signs indicating whether or not the ice is safe for skating!

 If you like to run – and aren’t stopped by a little cold weather – there are races coming up!

 There’s always a race going on in or near the Quad Cities, so keep your eye on upcoming runs here.